 The United Kingdom held a referendum in June 2016 on leaving the European Union.
 The outcome was in favour of leaving the EU.
-As Standard Life International is owned by a UK company, and sells into the UK through the freedom of provision of services that is part of the Single Market, this outcome is expected to have a material impact.
+As Standard Life International is owned by a UK company, and sells into the UK through the freedom of provision of services that is part of the Single Market, this outcome will have an impact on Standard Life International.